Smokey Robinson: 1970–1979: Solo career

 After a year of retirement, Robinson announced his comeback with the release of the Smokey album, in 1973.
-The album included the Miracles tribute song, "Sweet Harmony", and the hit ballad "Baby Come Close".
-In 1974, Robinson's second album, Pure Smokey, was released but failed to produce hits.
+The album included the Miracles tribute song "Sweet Harmony" and the hit ballad "Baby Come Close".
+In 1974, Robinson's second album Pure Smokey was released but failed to produce hits.
 Robinson struggled to compete with his former collaborators Marvin Gaye, Stevie Wonder and former Temptations member Eddie Kendricks, as all three had multiple hit singles during this period.

 Former Beatle George Harrison featured the track "Pure Smokey" on his 1976 album Thirty Three & 1/3 as a tribute to Robinson.
-(Harrison's fellow Beatles John Lennon and Paul McCartney were also fans of Robinson's songwriting and the group covered "You Really Gotta Hold on Me" on their second UK album With the Beatles and US album The Beatles' Second Album, respectively.)
+Harrison's fellow Beatles John Lennon and Paul McCartney were also fans of Robinson's songwriting and the group covered "You Really Gotta Hold on Me" on their second UK album With the Beatles and US album The Beatles' Second Album, respectively.

 Robinson answered his critics the following year with A Quiet Storm, released in 1975.
 The album launched three singles – the number-one R&B hit "Baby That's Backatcha", "The Agony & The Ecstasy" and "Quiet Storm" (the radio format quiet storm, originated by DJ Melvin Lindsey, is named after the album).
 However, Robinson's solo career suffered from his work as Motown's vice president, and his own music took the backseat.
 As a result, several albums including Smokey's Family Robinson, Deep in My Soul, Love Breeze and Smokin, saw poor promotion and received bad reviews.
 At this point Robinson relied on other writers and producers to help him with his albums.

-Following these albums, Robinson got out of a writer's block after his close collaborator (and fellow Miracle), Marv Tarplin, who joined him on the road in 1973 after Robinson left the Miracles, presented him a tune he had composed on his guitar.
-Robinson later wrote the lyrics that became his first solo top ten Pop single, "Cruisin'".
-The song hit number one in Cash Box and peaked at number four on the Billboard Hot 100.
-It also became his first solo number one in New Zealand.
-Robinson would follow a similar approach with his next album, Warm Thoughts, which produced another top 40 hit, "Let Me Be the Clock", though it did not repeat the success of "Cruisin'".
+Following these albums, Robinson got out of a writer's block after his close collaborator (and fellow Miracle) Marv Tarplin, who joined him on the road in 1973 after Robinson left the Miracles, presented him a tune he had composed on his guitar.
+Robinson later wrote the lyrics that became his first solo Top 10 Pop single, "Cruisin'.
+The song hit No. 1 in Cash Box and peaked at No. 4 on the Billboard Hot 100.
+It also became his first solo No. 1 in New Zealand.
+Robinson would follow a similar approach with his next album Warm Thoughts, which produced another Top 40 hit, "Let Me Be the Clock", though it did not repeat the success of "Cruisin.